How to get ready for international business travel

 1. Prioritize wellbeing

-Travel fatigue from flying long distances and jumping time zones can affect traveler wellbeing and hinder productivity on a business trip.
+Travel fatigue from flying long distances and jumping time zones can affect traveler wellbeing and hinder productivity on international business travel.
 To help ease jet lag, travelers should book the best flight times and class of service allowed by their travel policy.
 Time flights to align with the usual wake and sleep patterns – and avoid layovers when possible.
 If a layover is unavoidable, take advantage of it.
 Ask airline or airport workers for the best places to eat, rest or catch up on work.
 Many airports are home to art installations, live music performances, and even mini flora gardens or amusement parks (we’re looking at you, Singapore Changi Airport).
 During the layover, watch the clock and leave ample time to reach the gate for the connecting flight.

 2. Manage passports and visas early